MikeSmithLabTeam/accelerometer/instructions.md

 The CMakeLists.txt has a list of subdirectories to add.
 Inside the RP2040-LCD-1.28 folder is a ReadmeEN which has some instructions.
 You can tweak things like the accelerometer range, access gyros and magnetometers.
 I'd look at the original example main.c code in RP2040-LCD-1.28.
 I'd then cut together what you want with the main.c code in RP2040-LCD-1.28.

+## Serial connection issue

+If Use com port is not appearing after uploading code to accelerometer, look for tinyusb in the make output and follow the hint to install the drivers.